Chromatic and Monochromatic Optical Aberrations

 In Equation 1, Wklm is the wavefront coefficient, H is the normalized image height, ρ is the location in the pupil, and θ is the angle between the two, which arrives due to the dot product of the two vectors.
 Once the wavefront coefficient is known, the order number can be determined by adding l and k.
 However, this will always create an even number.
 Since optical aberrations are often referred to as first, third, fifth order, etc, if k + l = 2, it is a first order aberration, if k + l = 4, it is a third order, etc. Generally, only first and third order aberrations are necessary for system analysis.
 Higher order aberrations exist, but are not commonly corrected in optical systems because of the complication this adds to the system.
 Usually, the complexity of correcting higher order aberrations is not worth the image quality improvement.
 Common third order monochromatic aberrations and their corresponding coefficients and equations are listed in table 1.

 |Aberration Name||Wavefront Coefficient||Equation|

 Optical and imaging systems can contain multiple combinations of optical aberrations.
 These optical aberrations can be classified into either chromatic or monochromatic.
 Aberrations will always degrade image quality, and a very large portion of optical design is focused on recognizing and reducing these aberrations.
 The first step in correcting for aberrations is to understand the different types and how they affect system performance.
 With this knowledge, one can then design the best system possible.
 For in-depth information on identifying and correcting for chromatic and monochromatic aberrations, view Comparison of Optical Aberrations.

-Dereniak, Eustace, and Teresa Dereniak.
-Geometric and Trigonometric Optics.
-1st ed.
-New York: Cambridge University Press, 2008.
+- Dereniak, Eustace L., and Teresa D. Dereniak.
+Geometrical and Trigonometric Optics.
+Cambridge: Cambridge University Press, 2008.